How to Write a Follow Up Email: Templates and Tips for Better Customer Service

 If you have any questions about the work or service that our team has provided you, please don’t hesitate to contact us.

 We work really hard to provide the best experience for our customers and are always looking for ways to improve.
-If you have a second to answer our short survey below, we would appreciate your feedback.
+If you have a few minutes to complete a short survey below about your experience, we would appreciate your feedback.

 Thank you,